 The 24.2MP resolution translates into detailed images, while three-axis Shake Reduction means the camera is flexible in low light.
-Noise control is also impressive at all but the highest sensitivities.
+Noise control at all but the highest sensitivities also impressed us during testing.
 The updated hybrid autofocus system is better than the contrast-detection system of previous models, but it can be sluggish in low light.
 The biggest drawback?
 At just 200 frames per charge, battery life is sub-par.
 Still, provided you’re happy to pack some spare cells, the Ricoh GR III is a comprehensive and capable compact camera.

 Instant cameras are designed for fun – and few make it easier to capture quick, attractive snaps than the Polaroid Go.
 Pitched as “the world’s smallest analogue digital camera”, its boxy, retro shape means it isn’t as portable as a digital compact camera – but it’s still one of the dinkiest instant cameras you can buy in 2021.
 Capable of producing credit card-sized prints with dreamy pastel tones and impressive detail, the Go’s greatest merit is its point-and-shoot simplicity.

 The streamlined interface is super easy to use, with a handy digital shot counter for tracking your snaps.
+Unlike other instant cameras, we found this to be very versatile.
 Automatic flash can be manually overridden, while self-timer and double-exposure modes add welcome opportunities for creativity – although its fixed focus and lack of a macro mode mean it isn’t quite as flexible as certain alternatives.
 Film refills aren’t the cheapest, and you do pay a premium for the Polaroid Go’s portability.
 What you also get, though, is an entertaining, accessible and convenient – not to mention surprisingly capable – instant printing camera.

 - Read our in-depth Polaroid Go review